Forest monitoring: Into the trees, out of this world and back again

 Biodiversity officer Isaac Dauge and his expertise ensures all the data captured from satellites is contextualised on the ground.
 Every effort is made to not miss a thing.

 Our mission is to back people.
 In this instance, we are backing them with concrete data to contextualise fundraising, policy, defence and ultimately, drive action.
 Last November Cuitiverini in central Peru, where many Asháninka communities live, experienced severe fires that almost spread into villages.
 We were able to use shared data in a collaborative approach to tackle the issue, involving the community from the get-go.
 The data shared has enabled a partnership with indigenous-run organisation CARE to mitigate future fires, a true climate adaptation programme.
-The ultimate goal of the Forest Impact Lab is to provide local people with a currency beyond cash alone, that they need to defend their forest.
+The ultimate goal of the Rainforest Labs is to provide local people with a currency beyond cash alone, that they need to defend their forest.